 Sometimes people, particularly as they get older, think a change in their body isn’t worth bothering their doctor about.
 But, if you notice a change in how you feel or how your body works and you’re not sure why it’s happened it’s better to be safe and get it checked out.

-The European Code Against Cancer recommends that you should go to see your doctor if you have:
+You should go to see your doctor if you have:

 - a lump anywhere on your body